vikrant-shukla/sql_migration/readme.md

 python3 driver.py
 ```

-Check the data is stored or not : open the check_data.py file , there is flag and its values is "all" , "limit" (by default the limit is 1 you can change it), "count", "table_data" (to check which table is created).
-And in tablename there is all tables mentioned you have to pass the tablename using indexing along with cursor , flag and limit. you will get the records in console
+Check whether the data is stored or not: open the check_data.py file, there is  a flag variable and its values are "all", "limit" (by default the limit is 1 you can change it), "count", "table_data" (to check which table is created).
+And in tablename there is all tables mentioned you have to pass the table name using indexing along with cursor, flag and limit. you will get the records in the console